Los Angeles Times

 Dennis writes a syndicated column (Creators Syndicate) that is published in newspapers across the country and on the Internet.
 His writings have also appeared in major national and international publications including, Commentary, The Weekly Standard and The Wall Street Journal.
-His essay on homosexuality and civilization was awarded the $10,000 Amy Foundation First Prize.

 Academia and International Affairs

 Mr. Prager was a Fellow at Columbia University’s School of International Affairs, where he did graduate work at the Middle East and Russian Institutes.
 He has taught Russian and Jewish history at Brooklyn College; and was appointed by President Ronald Reagan to the U.S. Delegation to the Vienna Review Conference on the Helsinki Accords.
-He holds an honorary doctorate of laws from Pepperdine University.
+He holds an honorary doctorate of law from Pepperdine University.